PRODUCT: SESSION IDENTITY PROTECTION

-Attackers are bypassing passwords and MFA with stolen session cookies from malware-infected consumer devices.
+Attackers are bypassing all forms of authentication (even passwordless) with stolen session cookies from malware-infected devices.
 SpyCloud gives your security and fraud teams visibility into stolen authentication cookies so you can disrupt session hijacking attacks – before they lead to account takeover and fraud.

 HOW IT WORKS